In Vitro Maturation at Texas Fertility Center of New Braunfels

 The immature eggs, or oocytes, may or may not have received follicle stimulating hormone -FSH- before being harvested.
 Once the eggs are mature, the process is the same as in standard IVF.

 There is limited information concerning the safety of IVM, since only a few babies have been conceived using this method.
-Dr. Hudson may discuss this innovative procedure to decide if in fact you would be a favorable candidate, so call Fertility Institute of Texas today.
+Dr. Hudson may discuss this innovative procedure to decide if in fact you would be a favorable candidate, so call Texas Fertility Center of New Braunfels today.

 New Braunfels 830.608.8004